zivantika123/AI-SA-/README.md

 The exported model (consisting of model.json, metadata.json, and weight files) is loaded into the project using the Teachable Machine Pose Library.

-Integration in JavaScript:

-The model is integrated directly into the HTML and JavaScript code.
-Using the tmPose library, the model is initialized and used for real-time pose detection, either through a webcam or an uploaded image.

 Accuracy and Confidence Scores